Solve the following:

 Let's continue and use the power law for power of terms in parentheses:

-where in the first stage we presented the expression in parentheses as a multiplication between negative one and a positive number, in the next stage we applied the above power law and then simplified the expression we got while noting that negative one to an odd power will (always) give the result negative one.
+In the first stage we presented the expression in parentheses as a multiplication between negative one and a positive number.
+In the next stage we applied the above power law and then simplified the expression we obtained whilst noting that negative one to an odd power will (always) give the result negative one.

 Next we'll recall two additional power laws: